- Home

 About the scheme

-The scheme began in 2015/16 with the aim of reducing the amount of nitrogen entering Poole Harbour by 40 tonnes per year by 2020 through working with local farmers.
+The scheme began in 2015/16 with the aim of reducing the amount of nitrogen (N) entering Poole Harbour by 40 tonnes per year by 2020 through working with local farmers in a specific area of the catchment.

 Why did we choose catchment management?

-By working with farmers in the catchment, we have been able to invest in agricultural measures that reduce nitrate leaching and provide wider environmental benefits, such as biodiversity improvements.
+By working with farmers in the catchment, we have been able to invest in agricultural practices that reduce nitrate leaching and provide wider environmental benefits.
+These can include biodiversity improvements, Natural Flood Management and a reduction in phosphorus and sediment losses in the rivers that feed into Poole Harbour.

 How do we support farmers?

-We work with the farmers in a targeted area of the Poole Harbour catchment to:
+We worked with the farmers in a targeted area of the Poole Harbour catchment to:

 - identify and raise awareness of water quality issues